ENROLLMENT VS PRIMARY ADJUDICATED CATEGORY

 The results here are in whole or part based upon data generated by the Kidney Precision Medicine Project.
 Accessed Month Day, Year. https://www.kpmp.org.

-Funded by the National Institute of Diabetes and Digestive and Kidney Diseases (Grant numbers: U01DK133081, U01DK133091, U01DK133092, U01DK133093, U01DK133095, U01DK133097, U01DK114866, U01DK114908, U01DK133090, U01DK133113, U01DK133766, U01DK133768, U01DK114907, U01DK114920, U01DK114923, U01DK114933, U24DK114886, UH3DK114926, UH3DK114861, UH3DK114915, UH3DK114937)
+The Kidney Precision Medicine Project (KPMP) is supported by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) through the following grants: U01DK133081, U01DK133091, U01DK133092, U01DK133093, U01DK133095, U01DK133097, U01DK114866, U01DK114908, U01DK133090, U01DK133113, U01DK133766, U01DK133768, U01DK114907, U01DK114920, U01DK114923, U01DK114933, U24DK114886, UH3DK114926, UH3DK114861, UH3DK114915, and UH3DK114937.
+We gratefully acknowledge the essential contributions of our patient participants and the support of the American public through their tax dollars.

 NOTE: Remember to replace "Accessed Month Day, Year" with the correct specific details.